"How you, uh, how you coming on that novel you're working on, huh?" |

 But there's a part of my brain that won't stop coming up with ideas for novels.
 I will confess that I've put myself to sleep many nights thinking about these would-be books, imagining both their composition and eventual reception.
 I'm never going to actually write any of these books, but I want to get some mileage out of them before consigning them forevermore to the cemetery of expired dreams.
 So here, for your reading pleasure, is a fairly comprehensive list of my "aborted" novels.
 I'll give you their titles if I have them, plus a general description of their contents.
 I'm not including The Secret Testimony of Miserable Souls, my never-to-be-completed second NaNo novel, because I actually did finally make a short story out of that.

-NOTE: None of these are "joke" ideas fabricated solely for this article.
+NOTE: These are not "joke" ideas fabricated solely for this article.
 The following are all ideas I legitimately considered fleshing out into novels at one time or another.

 THE MARITIME TRILOGY